HDeiro/weskit/README.md

 # Weskit

-Weskit is an template for use on development of web projects.
+Weskit is an template for use to start the development of web projects.

 ## Dependencies